vdarkobar/Home-Cloud/README.md

   <br><br>
 </p>

-with added security of not having need to open *Ports* in your *Firewall*, also fixing *double NAT* situations.
+with added security of not needing to open *Ports* in your *Firewall*, also fixing *Double NAT* situations.

 ---